Read This First

 Prompt 4: Assess the strength of the correlation between land ownership and the strength of the state’s economy.

-The section turns on Empirical Evidence, Factors Influencing the Correlation, and Limitations and Exceptions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Empirical Evidence, Factors Influencing the Correlation, and Limitations and Exceptions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Empirical Evidence distinct from Factors Influencing the Correlation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Empirical Evidence distinct from Factors Influencing the Correlation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Secure land ownership provides individuals and businesses with the confidence to invest in land improvements, infrastructure, and long-term projects.
 Well-defined property rights reduce the risk of expropriation and encourage capital formation, which can stimulate economic growth.